Asana helps teams organize, track, and manage their work. See an overview of Asana.

 The Asana Project Owner will be assigned as the Float Project Owner only if that user already exists in Float with access rights.

-Additional fields that are synced from Asana to Float include: project notes, created/modified on dates, and the project owner; milestones (with due dates only); user email addresses and photos; task notes and created/start/due dates.
+Additional fields that are synced from Asana to Float include project notes, created/modified on dates, and the project owner; milestones (with due dates only); user email addresses and photos; task notes and created/start/due dates.

 If you disconnect a project that has scheduled tasks, the project is removed from the sidebar and a copy of the project and its tasks remain in Float.
 Projects without scheduled tasks are removed completely.

 You can only sync with one project management tool at a time in Float.
 To disconnect the Asana integration, click Edit > Disconnect Asana.
-You can keep the projects and people you've imported in Float or choose to delete them.
+You can keep the projects and people you've imported in Float or choose to archive them.